How Can We Help?

 2. From WAF Logs

-From the WAF logs page, you can the option to directly whitelist a rule from the action menu against each entry.
+From the WAF logs page, you can find the option to directly whitelist a rule from the action menu against each entry.

 3. Using CLI